mwallace582/kbd_backlight/README.md

 Options:

--e
+-m

-  Enable, set to 100%
+  Maximum, set to 100%

--d
+-o

-  Disable, set to 0%
+  Off, set to 0%

--l <num>
+-s <level>

-  Set the level to <num> - must be between 0 and 100
+  Set the level to <level> - must be between 0 and maximum

+-u <increment>

+  Increment the level by <increment> - must be between 0 and maximum

+-d <increment>

+  Decrement the level by <increment> - must be between 0 and maximum

-This is hardcoded to use /sys/class/leds/kbd_backlight/brightness.
+This is hardcoded to use `/sys/class/leds/kbd_backlight/brightness`.
 If your system does not use this file for backlight control, then this program isn't for you.